Marrow-AI/gan-deeplab-spade/README.md

 ## Attribution
-Feel free to use the code for any purpose, but we request that you attribute the work to _Shirin Anlen_ and _Avner Peled_ of the _Marrow_ project.
+Feel free to use the code for any purpose, but we request that you attribute the work to _shirin anlen_ and _Avner Peled_ of the _Marrow_ project.

 Thank you and enjoy!